coltonberger/Vacay/README.md

 ## Deployed URL: https://va-ca.herokuapp.com/

 ## What are you looking at?
-Vacay is your solution to easily browse and save events in major cities.
+vā kā is your solution to easily browse and save events in major cities.

 ## Installation
 1. yarn install